 Today, Scope announced that all its 207 shops will close in response to growing concerns around coronavirus.
-All shops will be closed from the end of Friday, 20 March for an initial period of two weeks.
+All shops will be closed from the end of Friday, 20 March for an initial period of 2 weeks.

 Scope has made the decision in order to protect the health and wellbeing of its 527 staff, 4,000 volunteers, their families and its customers.